 s o l a r t r u c k

-size Mini Truck.
-It was manufactured by a company based in southern California called Dymac in 2008.
+size pickup truck.
+It was manufactured by a company called Dymac in San Diego in 2008.
 The only information I can find about them is this autoblog article from 2008

 and the archive of their website

 .
 Also, Karen provided me this incredibly janky copy of a news report

 The EValbum profile for the truck is here

 David Boyd and I driving to San Francisco from Mountain View

 .
 We barely made it.
 Dave pushed me and the truck over the top of this overpass because the truck had conked out on the way up.
 What a journey, what a photo.

 Liz Crawford took this video